Philadelphia Intersectional Car Collisions Lawyer

 In general, these collisions are due to the very nature of intersections which is the location where two or more roads come together.
 The actions of drivers, including left turns, right turns and disregard for traffic lights or Stop Signs controlling direction of travel through an intersection creates a greater opportunity for collisions.

-The most common cause of intersection collisions is inadequate driver “surveillance.”
+The most common reason for intersection collisions is inadequate driver “surveillance.”
 This means a driver traveling through an intersection is simply not paying enough attention.
 In New Jersey, a driver traveling through an intersection must exercise reasonable care when traveling through an intersection, even if they have an uncontrolled right-of-way and a driver must “see what is there to be seen.”
 Claims that a driver did not see the other vehicle until the moment of impact or that the other driver “came out of nowhere” are not excuses that will exonerate the offending driver from a finding of negligence.

 Other common causes of intersection collisions are speeding, turning with an obstructed view, incorrect assumptions about the other driver’s intentions, an illegal maneuver such as a U-Turn or other distractions such as use of cellular phones or GPS devices.
 Occasionally, an intersection collision is caused by broken traffic control devices, in which case the local municipality or the state may be held responsible.